mixpanel/mixpanel-react-native/README.md

 ### **iOS**
 It is an alternative to react-native-link.
-If you have been using React Native before version 0.60, please unlink native dependencies if you have any from a previous install. and then follow steps which are given below.
+If you have been using React-Native before version 0.60, please unlink native dependencies if you have any from a previous install. and then follow steps which are given below.

 1.Library has an .xcodeproj file inside its folder.
 Drag this file to your project on Xcode (usually under the Libraries group on Xcode);